 *NOTE: Another great article "How to Gain Full Permissions to Edit Protected Registry Keys" with more details and picture examples is provided by How-To Geek, or you could follow the instructions provided on Microsoft official website.

 Open "SOFTWARE" section on the upper left corner and click "Scan".
-Advanced Password Recovery Suite will try to scan and recover most known software keys from your Windows registry in a few seconds and display them all.
+Advanced Password Recovery Suite or Product Key Recovery Tool will try to scan and recover most known software keys from your Windows registry in a few seconds and display them all.

 Please click here to see the list for all Software and Games.

 As soon as quick scanning is done, you will get an alert asking for a deep registry scan.
-If you click "Yes", Advanced Password Recovery Suite will perform a further registry scan and try to find all other keys that are not currently in the database.
+If you click "Yes", Advanced Password Recovery Suite or Product Key Recovery Tool will perform a further registry scan and try to find all other keys that are not currently in the database.
 Please be aware that this action could take a few minutes.

 Yes.
-As long as you have access to the damaged drive, Advanced Software Recovery Suite will try to recover those keys.
+As long as you have access to the damaged drive, Advanced Software Recovery Suite or Product Key Recovery Tool will try to recover those keys.
 Make sure the damaged drive is connected to your computer as external disk and then select "Scan External Disk" button.
 Select your "WINDOWS" folder from the damaged drive and click OK.

 Click "BROWSERS" section on the left menu and then click the green "Scan" button.
-Advanced Password Recovery would scan for all saved login details stored by most popular web browsers: Google Chrome, Microsoft Edge, Internet Explorer, Mozilla Firefox, Opera, Vivaldi, Brave, Torch and Epic Privacy Browser.
+Advanced Password Recovery or Browser Password Recovery Tool would scan for all saved login details stored by most popular web browsers: Google Chrome, Microsoft Edge, Internet Explorer, Mozilla Firefox, Opera, Vivaldi, Brave, Torch and Epic Privacy Browser.

 *Our software can recover passwords for almost all Chromium based browser.
 To find out how to do that please click here